jonalejandro/jonalejandro.github.io/_pages/about.md

         <p>This site is where I write about power systems, reliability, and engineering tradeoffs that influence product outcomes.</p>
       </section>

-I am especially interested in how technical tradeoffs become product decisions: which constraints matter most, where integration creates leverage, and how system-level thinking can shape roadmap direction.
       <aside class="block">
         <div class="label" style="margin-bottom:1rem">Current focus</div>
         <ul class="list">